Please read this policy statement carefully.

-- When telecommunications services are provided by OneNet pursuant to tariff, OneNet Clients must adhere to all provisions, restrictions and limitations of the applicable tariff.
+- When network services are provided by OneNet pursuant to tariff, OneNet clients must adhere to all provisions, restrictions and limitations of the applicable tariff.

 - It is acceptable to use OneNet for activities recognized by the State Regents as economic development initiatives are permissible uses of OneNet.

 Unacceptable uses of OneNet:

 - It is not acceptable to use OneNet for commercial activities that are inconsistent with the mission and goals of OneNet or of the OneNet client.

 - It is not acceptable to use OneNet for illegal purposes.
 Use of OneNet must be consistent with all applicable federal, state and local laws.
 Transmission of any material in violation of federal, state, local law or regulation is prohibited.
 This includes, but is not limited to:

 Posting, distributing, or publishing copyrighted material, libelous or defamatory material, material protected by some right of privacy or publicity or material protected by trade secret.

 - It is not acceptable to use OneNet to willfully transmit threatening, obscene, or harassing materials or to knowingly cause such materials to be transmitted.

 - It is not acceptable to use OneNet to interfere with or disrupt network users, services, or equipment.
 Disruptions include, but are not limited to, distribution of unsolicited advertising, propagation of computer viruses or worms, and use of the network to make unauthorized entry to any other machine accessible via the network.